Stedi-Public-Archive/lambda/README.md

   ;; input-stream is a java.io.InputStream
   (fn [{:keys [input-stream] :as req}]
-    (let [resp (handler (assoc req :payload (slurp input-stream)))] ;; :output can be a String or anything coercable ;; by `clojure.java.io/input-stream`
+    (let [resp (handler (assoc req :payload (slurp input-stream)))] ;; :output can be a String or anything coercible ;; by `clojure.java.io/input-stream`
       {:output (pr-str resp)})))